tonirex/sg-aks-workshop/cluster-pre-provisioning/README.md

 # Cluster Pre-Provisioning

-This section walks through all of the prerequisites that should be completed before provisioning the Azure Kubernetes Service (AKS) cluster.
+This section walks through all the prerequisites that should be completed before provisioning the Azure Kubernetes Service (AKS) cluster.
 Most organizations have existing virtual networks they would like to deploy the cluster into, with networking rules that control ingress and egress traffic.

 For the purpose of this workshop, we will be using Azure Firewall to control egress traffic destined for the Internet or to simulate going on-premises.
 Network Security Groups (NSGs) and User-Defined Routes (UDRs) will be used to control North/South traffic in and out of the AKS cluster itself.